dalibo/ldap2pg/docs/config.md

 dry: yes
 ```

-The next two sections define connexion parameters for LDAP and Postgres.
+The next two sections define connection parameters for LDAP and Postgres.
 Beware
 that `ldap2pg` refuses to read a password from a group readable or world
 readable `ldap2pg.yml`.